I’m not dying here!

 “I’m not lying,” Kwang said quietly.
 “You could take all the swords in Kaigen to that glass, and you wouldn’t be able to scratch it.”

 “Shut up!”
 Mamoru snarled, hating the fear in his voice.
 He would make Kwang shut up.
 Like he had back in the school yard.
 He would break through this black glass and prove him a liar, and this would all be over.
 Mamoru drew an arm back, and punched the side of the plane with all his strength.
-A spear of pain slammed through his arm, but he didn’t slow down.
+A spear of pain slammed through his arm, but he didn’t let that stop him.
 He struck again and again, in a rain of blows that would have dented any metal.
 Mamoru’s hands could break steel.
 But the only things that broke were the skin and blood vessels on his knuckles.

 “Matsuda-san, stop!
 Stop!”
 Kwang begged, though he didn’t seem willing to put himself in range of those fists a second time.
 “You’ll break your hand!
 I’m telling you, that’s the hardest glass in the—”